makerspet/makerspet.github.io/_posts/2025-02-21-kickstarter-launch-mini.md

 # rating: .5
 ---

-I will be launching Maker's Pet Mini on Kickstarter - sometime in ~~second half of 2024~~ 2025.
+I will be launching Maker's Pet Mini on Kickstarter sometime in H1 2025 - not H2 2024 as originally planned.
 Unfortunately, I've ran into delays and I apologize for the premature announcement.

 Here are some of the issues that have ended up delaying the launch: